 If you know of a relevant reference for DIM, please let us know.

 View Related Products by Product Action

-Keywords: DIM, supplier, Chk2, checkpoint, kinase, 2, activators, antiproliferatives, anticancer, chemotherapeutics, epidermal, growth, factor, receptors, EGFR, inhibitors, inhibits, pro-apoptotic, apoptosis, inducers, 3,3-diindolylmethane, 3,3-Diindolylmethane, Checkpoint, Control, Kinases, Cell, Cycle, Inhibitors, Checkpoint, Kinases, Other, Apoptosis, EGFR, EGFR, Tocris Bioscience
+Keywords: DIM, DIM supplier, Chk2, checkpoint, kinase, 2, activators, antiproliferatives, anticancer, chemotherapeutics, epidermal, growth, factor, receptors, EGFR, inhibitors, inhibits, pro-apoptotic, apoptosis, inducers, 3,3-diindolylmethane, 3,3-Diindolylmethane, Checkpoint, Control, Kinases, Cell, Cycle, Inhibitors, Other, Apoptosis, 4502, Tocris Bioscience

 Citations for DIM

 Citations are publications that use Tocris products.

 Currently there are no citations for DIM.
 Do you know of a great paper that uses DIM from Tocris?
 Please let us know.

 There are currently no reviews for this product.
 Be the first to review DIM and earn rewards!

 Have you used DIM?